bigyihsuan/EsotericReaction/README.md

 Comments are signified by a semicolon `; Comment`.

 Heat and light are "side" effects.
 Light is the function IO.
 As a reagent it is a list consisting of the function arguments.
 As a product, it is a list containing all output values.
 Heat represents STDIO.
 As a reagent, it is a list of characters of a single line of STDIN.
 As a

+## Types

+Integer: bog-standard 64-bit signed integer.
+* Floating point numbers are represented by taking their IEEE 754 double-precision binary representation and interpreting it as an integer.

+List: an infinitely-nestable heterogenous list that can hold values.
+* Lists consisting of solely integer values can be considered as Strings.
+Each integer represents a character's value in UTF-8.